tomasmark79/DotNameCppFree/README.md

 ```
 [👆🏻](#index)

-## Cross-Compilation with Conan profiles
+## Cross-Compilation by Conan profiles

 Architectures for which you want to use the Conan tool profile can be entered in the field below.
 They will then appear in the list of architectures in the VSCode menu.